flan/sillytavern.diy/guides/api_model_specific/tuning.md

 As of late 2025, it is strongly recommended that you start with a context-size of 16k (`16384`) and scale it up (or sometimes down) in steps of 2k (`2048`) up to a maximum of 32k (`32768`).
 Smaller models usually maintain better focus with smaller contexts, while larger models can sometimes find something useful in a large window, but your overall experience will be better with numbers like these.

-While there is a case for large contexts, such as searching a knowledgebase or looking for patterns in code, those typically have a lot of structure for an LLM agent to work with; a creative story does not.
+While there is a case for large contexts, such as searching a knowledge-base or looking for patterns in code, those typically have a lot of structure for an LLM agent to work with; a creative story does not.

 Let mechanisms like SillyTavern's built-in "Summarize" extension, or some other popular World Info extensions, help to keep your story on track, and help them out with custom lorebooks or Author's Note entries.

 ## Max Response Length

 Max Response Length does _not_ strictly tell the LLM how many tokens to produce (hinting in your prompts with mechanisms like `produce {{random::2,3,3,3,4}} paragraphs of text` is the best way to do that as of 2025).
 Rather, it constrains how many tokens SillyTavern will accept and display.
 Combined with mechanisms like SillyTavern's ability to detect and remove unfinished sentences, this can help trim messages at a more sensible length for certain chat-styles (instant-messaging simulation, for example), but it is often a good idea to set it to a value around `300` for more chat-like interactions, `500` for longer-format narrative stories, and `1000` or more for assistant uses.
-There is no real penalty for setting it too high, except that a rambling LLM might continute for way too long before being interrupted.
+There is no real penalty for setting it too high, except that a rambling LLM might continue for way too long before being interrupted.

 ## Prompt Size `[implicit]`